-Given the size of the US aviation sector (around a fifth of all global aviation activity is US domestic flights), it would need only a small increase in the rates of taxation to yield useful revenue for adaptation.
-For illustration, a 5% increase in all taxes would generate \$800 million, but would add only 70 cents to the price of an international air fare.
+Given the size of the US aviation sector (around a fifth of all global aviation activity is US domestic flights) only a small increase in the rates of taxation would be needed to yield useful revenue for adaptation.
+To illustrate, a 5% increase in all taxes would generate \$800 million, but would only add 70 cents to the price of an international air fare.

 Government Revenue.
 The UK and Ireland have levied ticket taxes for several years.
-Germany and Austria recently announced air ticket taxes that came into effect in 2011.
-The Netherlands imposed such a tax in 2008, but revoked it in 2009, citing loss of passengers, mainly from Amsterdam Schipol
+Germany and Austria recently introduced air ticket taxes that came into effect in 2011.
+The Netherlands imposed such a tax in 2008, but revoked it in 2009, citing loss of passengers, mainly from Amsterdam Schipol to Frankfurt airport.
+However, this trend coincided with a sharp Europe-wide reduction in passenger numbers due to the economic crisis.